-Shopping locally is more important now than ever before.
-Heading to your local stores and supporting the livelihoods of those small business owners and artisans who work day in and out is not a new idea.
-But after the shift in the global situation, with many people opting not to go out to stay safe, many small businesses had to change and adapt to keep going.
+Supporting local Japanese makers and artisans who work tirelessly is not a new idea.
+But due to recent events, many small businesses had to adapt in order to keep going.
 Small businesses in Japan are no exception.

 Hometown Pride and Tourism in Japan

 When visiting Japan, you’ll soon notice that Japan’s smaller, local areas take a lot of pride in their local produce.
-Every prefecture and even specific towns are known for their unique and specific produce.
-For example, Hokkaido is known for its melons and dairy, Kyoto is known for its tea, and Okinawa is famous for brown sugar.
+Every prefecture and even specific towns are famous for their unique produce.
+Hokkaido, for instance, is well-known for its melons and dairy products; Kyoto, for its tea; and Okinawa, for its brown sugar.

-Local snack makers will take these specific ingredients and create snacks and treats that truly highlight the flavors of the region.
-Often makers will create snacks known as Omiyage.
-But what is an Omiyage?
+Artisans use these ingredients and create specialties that truly highlight the flavors of their region.
+Often makers will create snacks known as omiyage.
+But what is an omiyage?

 Today however, many people are traveling less, both domestically and internationally.
-Many small snack makers in Japan are starting to rebuild their snack businesses after the global events of 2020 and 2021, but the slow tourism has definitely had an impact on the culture of omiyage and small businesses.
+Many small confectionaries in Japan are rebuilding their businesses despite current events.
+Unfortunately, the slow tourism has definitely impacted on the culture of omiyage and small businesses.

 But not all is lost!
 In the information age, you would think many Japanese businesses were taking the opportunity to set up shop online.

 However, that isn’t always the case for some of these smaller Japanese businesses.
-Often owned by older owners who value the way things have always been done, many are slow to adapt to the new way of doing things.
+Most of them are elder artisans with a penchant for tradition.
+Therefore, many of them are slow to adapt to the new way of doing things.
 Often, many of these businesses have never sold to people overseas or even to people within the country online.

-Curious about trying these Japanese traditional sweets made by local makers yourself?
+Interested in trying these Japanese traditional sweets made by local makers?
 Sakuraco sends traditional Japanese snacks, tea and home goods, and a handy information booklet straight to your door every month.

-Above all else, many of these small makers value the local shops and businesses who stock their products, and want to remain loyal to them.
-And in return they will be supported by those businesses during hard times.
+Primarily, most small makers value the local shops who work with them, and want to remain loyal to them.
+In return, those businesses will support them during difficult times.

 Others have taken more to this change and have adapted to the internet.
 But many local makers focus only on domestic sales in Japan.
-They tend to only stock their site in Japanese, keeping them off the radar from many people overseas.
+They tend to only operate their sites in Japanese, keeping them off the radar from many people overseas.

 Keeping the Craft Alive

-Some of these makers have a long history of creating Japanese snacks with local specialities, but due to recent events and a difficulty adapting to a global market, are in need of extra support right now.
+Some of these makers have a long history of creating traditional Japanese specialties.
+But due to recent events they are in need of extra support right now.

-Here at Sakuraco, our team of Japanese snack experts has been hard at work, building relationships with many of these smaller makers.
+Here at Sakuraco, our team of Japanese snack experts have been painstakingly building relationships with many of these smaller makers.
 Through doing business the traditional way, our makers feel comfortable with us.
 And in turn we can then fill Sakuraco subscription boxes full of delicious, regional specific snacks.
 You can even see some of our local partners in our recent documentary series here.

-As we are based in Tokyo, we have a unique advantage to fully build relationships with our partners, some who have been in business for more than 100 years.
-Other subscription boxes such as Bokksu are unable to do this in the same way as they are based in New York.
-This may explain why a Bokksu box contains dagashi from larger, popular makers.
+Since we’re based in Tokyo, we have a unique advantage to build strong relationship with our partners.
+Other subscription boxes such as Bokksu based in New York, which may challenge their partnership prospects.
+This may explain why a Bokksu box contains dagashi (modest Japanese candy) from larger, popular makers.

-Sakuraco is dedicated to supporting and celebrating our smaller, locally based partners through our authentic Japanese snack boxes that only contain snacks provided by regionally based makers.
-Why not discover what authentic Japanese sweets and snacks are coming this month (and support these small makers from wherever you are in the world)!
+Sakuraco is dedicated to supporting and celebrating our smaller, locally based partners through our authentic Japanese snack boxes.
+Why not discover what authentic Japanese sweets and snacks are coming this month and support these small makers!